M3nin0/icmpsh/README.md

 ## Features

 * Client/server architecture.
-* The master is portable across any platform that can run either C, Perl or Python code.
+* The master can run either in Python code.
 * The target system has to be Windows because the slave runs on that platform only for now.
 * The user running the slave on the target system does not require administrative privileges.